alanng10/class-lang/Docue/Article/Word/a.md

 Word "align" has meaning that is direct align.

+Word "black" has meaning that is black color.

+Word "white" has meaning that is white color.

 Word "quad" has meaning that is four point shape.

 Word "point" has meaning that is smallest entity.